-- Includes all SIGPR program-related cases, including PRAC Fraud Task Force investigations and joint investigations with other agencies. - † Actions reported include those resulting from PRAC Fraud Task Force investigations and joint investigations with other agencies.
+- Includes referrals from SIGPR proactive work. - Includes all SIGPR program-related cases, including PRAC Fraud Task Force investigations and joint investigations with other agencies. - † Actions reported include those resulting from PRAC Fraud Task Force investigations and joint investigations with other agencies.

-Throughout the fourth quarter of the fiscal year, the Office of Investigations continued to expand its investigative oversight work through SIGPR's collaborative and proactive efforts.
+Throughout the first quarter of the fiscal year, the Office of Investigations continued to expand its investigative oversight work through SIGPR's collaborative and proactive efforts.